 When will the course start and how much does it cost

-I am aiming of opening the doors to Your Comic Journey in the fall of 2019.
+I am aiming of opening the doors to Your Comic Journey again in late 2020.

-The price will be around €720 inclusive of VAT.
+The price will be around €720 (VAT included).
 Payment plans are possible.
 Please be aware the prices are in euro.